ImperialCollegeLondon/sharpy/README.md

     After a (hopefully) successful compilation of the xbeam library, the `run_make` script automatically copies the library to the required folder in `sharpy` (this is why you need to clone `sharpy` before compiling `xbeam`).

+    If you run into trouble when running SHARPy in MacOS and you have a newer version of GCC (9 for example), the LAPACK version in Anaconda might be outdated.
+Until they fix that, you can compile LAPACK manually and modify `run_make.sh` in `xbeam` to point the `LAPACK_LIB_DIR` towards the folder containing `liblapack.a`.

 __Common issues when compiling xbeam__